Former Red Sox First Baseman Bill Buckner Dies At 69

 But that's exactly what Bill Buckner was to Boston Red Sox fans for nearly 20 years.

-Buckner, an All-Star and Gold Glove baseball player who played in the major leagues for 22 years, died Monday.
+Buckner, an All-Star baseball player who played in the major leagues for 22 years, died Monday.
 He was 69.

 "After battling the disease of Lewy Body Dementia, Bill Buckner passed away early the morning of May 27th surrounded by his family," according to a statement from his family shared by the Red Sox.
 "Bill fought with courage and grit as he did all things in life.
 Our hearts are broken but we are at peace knowing he is in the arms of his Lord and Savior Jesus Christ."

 Buckner built up an impressive record as a player, with more than 1,000 runs scored during his career.
 He was an All-Star in 1981 while playing for the Chicago Cubs.
-But Buckner found it hard to shake a mistake he made during game six of the 1986 World Series against the New York Mets.
+But Buckner found it hard to shake a mistake he made during Game 6 of the 1986 World Series against the New York Mets.

 The Sox had a two-run lead, and were one strike away from winning their first World Series championship since 1918.
 But the Mets clawed back from the brink to tie the game in the 10th inning.
-With a runner on second base, a base hit would give the Mets the win and force a game seven.
+With a runner on second base, a base hit would give the Mets the win and force a Game 7.

-It turns out they only needed the most famous error in baseball history.
+It turned out they only needed the most famous error in baseball history.

 Mets player Mookie Wilson hit a grounder toward first base — as the announcer called it, "a little roller up along first."
 Buckner ran toward the ball, took a wide stance, reached down to scoop it up — and the ball rolled right between his legs.